- Enjoy a sunset over the "blue city" of Chefchaouen in the Rif mountains

 Indulge your senses as you explore the complicated labyrinth of souks, tucked behind ordinary restaurants and shops.
 Check out Souk el Attarin, Souk Chouari, and Souk Smata for a selection of spices, woodwork, and babouche (traditional Moroccan slippers).
 Visit Souk des Teinturiers or the dyers' souk to see how cloth and yarn are dyed using traditional methods.
 Next, admire the fine example of Moroccan Islamic architecture of the Ben Youssef Madrasa, a 16th-century Koranic school, and note the ornate detail of its interior: carved cedar ceilings, sculpted plaster, and zellij tiling.

-Day 10: Hiking around Amizmiz and the High Atlas mountains
+Day 10: Hiking Around Amizmiz & the High Atlas Mountains

 Stop and enjoy lunch with a local family and gain insight into their daily lives as you learn how to make homemade bread.
 Continue your hike into the afternoon before returning to another local Berber home where you will be welcomed for dinner and provided with a room to retire for the evening.

 Have breakfast with your hosts before saying goodbye and heading out on the trail.
-Continue to explore the local scenery and other nearby towns before returning to Marrakech.
+Continue to explore the local scenery and other nearby towns before returning to Marrakesh.